lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

     <head>
     ...
 ````
-Last of these challenge is a nice XML external entity injection (XXE).
+Last of these challenge use XML external entity injection (XXE).
+Hopefully I had an [enraged hacker (who is also an SQL genius)](https://gitlab.com/sebast331-ctf) who reminded me of the technique.
 Looking at the source code:

 ![Inclusion 3 source code](/will-hack-for-coffee/assets/images/nsec2022/inclusion3-source.png)

-I sent the POST from the underlying Javascript to my Burp Repeater tab and edited the body likeso:
+I sent the POST from the underlying Javascript to my Burp Repeater tab and edited the body like so:
 ````
 <!DOCTYPE foo [ <!ENTITY ext SYSTEM "file://etc/passwd" > ]>
 <function>